Omega-Numworks/Omega-Guide/_pages/en_US/troubleshooting.md

 There are 2 possible reasons:
 - You have enabled the clock in the settings, some custom firmwares include it.
 The clock consumes a lot of battery and it's highly recommended to disable it.
 - Your calculator keeps the led green.
 This is a hardware issue that tricks the calculator into thinking it's constantly charging and so fully charged while it's not the case.
-You should content Numworks to replace your calculator
+You should contact Numworks to replace your calculator

 ### Calculator not detected